 The majority of this information can be found on your promissory note and trust deed.

 A non-performing note is one on which the borrower is not making the agreed-upon payments.
 Non-performing notes are those for which the borrower has fallen behind on payments or has a history of making late payments.
-Notes that are performing are ones where the payments are made completely and on time.
+On the contrary, notes that are performing are ones where the payments are made completely and on time.
 The selling price ranges from 75% to 100% of the current value for performing notes.
 Sub-performing notes can be sold for 50 to 80% of their current value.
+Hence, if you are planning to sell mortgage notes, it's essential to understand their current performance status.

-Some investors are drawn in by the cheaper pricing.
+Some investors, who are often found on note investing websites, are drawn in by the cheaper pricing of non-performing or sub-performing notes.
 The danger of someone who has missed payments in the past or hasn't made their mortgage payment in the last 15 to 60 days is also taken into account when determining how much to charge.

 Notes that are already in default are considered non-performing notes.
-Investors find them appealing since it’s possible purchase the property for 10% to 30% less than its market value.
-This may be a cost-effective method of purchasing an investment property.
-It does come with the bother of either foreclosing on the property or renegotiating the transaction, both of which are uncommon.
+Investors find them appealing since it’s possible to purchase the property for 10% to 30% less than its market value.
+This may be a cost-effective method of purchasing an investment property, making mortgage note investing an attractive option.
+However, it does come with the bother of either foreclosing on the property or renegotiating the transaction, both of which are uncommon.

-If you're thinking about purchasing a mortgage note for a multifamily property, you must conduct thorough research before making a decision.
-If just half the renters are paying their rent, it doesn't matter if it is nearly fully occupied.
-Also, what is the state of the property?
+When it comes to selling residential mortgage notes, specifically for a multifamily property, you must conduct thorough research before making a decision.
+It's important to know the state of the property and the status of the renters.
+If only half the renters are paying their rent, it doesn't matter if it is nearly fully occupied.
 You shouldn't invest in a multi-family building that is in disrepair.

 Private mortgages come with affiliating notes, but the underwriting procedure is far less structured than it is for regular lenders.
 It's even possible that the mortgage note's represented loan isn't secured, which is typical with loans from friends or family.
 Finding a buyer under these circumstances may be considerably more challenging.